Async Rust, Part One: Futures

 Hmm.
 This compiles cleanly, and the logic in poll looks right, but running it prints the "start" messages and then hangs forever.
 If we add more prints, we can see that each Sleep gets polled once at the start and then never again.
 What are we missing?

 It turns out that poll has three jobs, and so far we've only seen two.
 First, poll does as much work as it can without blocking.
-Check.
-Second, poll returns Ready if its work is finished or Pending if there's more work to do.
-Check.
-But third, whenever poll returns Pending, it needs to "schedule a wakeup".
-Ah.
+Then, poll returns Ready if it's finished or Pending if it's not.
+But finally, whenever poll is about to return Pending, it needs to "schedule a wakeup".
+Ah, that's what we're missing.

-The reason we didn't run into this before is that Foo and JoinAll only return Pending when other futures return Pending to them, which means a wakeup is already scheduled.
+The reason we didn't run into this before is that Foo and JoinAll only return Pending when another future has returned Pending to them, which means a wakeup is already scheduled.
 But Sleep is what we call a "leaf" future.
 There are no other futures below it,Trees in computing are upside down for some reason. and it needs to wake itself.

 Wake

-It's finally time to make use of poll's Context argument.
-If we call context.waker(), we get something called a Waker.Handing out a Waker is currently all that Context does.
-An early version of the Future trait even had poll take a Waker directly instead of wrapping it in a Context, but the designers wanted to leave open the possibility of expanding the poll API in a backwards-compatible way.
+It's time to look more closely at Context.
+If we call context.waker(), it returns a Waker.Handing out a Waker is currently all that Context does.
+An early version of the Future trait had poll take a Waker directly instead of wrapping it in a Context, but the designers wanted to leave open the possibility of expanding the poll API in a backwards-compatible way.
 Note that Waker is Clone and Send, but Context is not.
-Calling either waker.wake() or waker.wake_by_ref() is how we ask to be polled again.
-Those two methods do the same thing, and we'll use whichever one is more convenient.TODO: FIND AN EXAMPLE CASE WHERE CONSUMING A WAKER BY VALUE IS MORE EFFICIENT
+Calling either waker.wake() or waker.wake_by_ref() is how we ask to get polled again.
+Those two methods do the same thing, and we'll use whichever one is more convenient.As we'll see in Part Two, the implementation of Waker is ultimately something that we can control.
+In some implementations, Waker is an Arc internally, and invoking a Waker might move that Arc into a global queue.
+In that case, wake_by_ref would need to clone the Arc, and wake would save an atomic operation on the refcount.
+This is a micro-optimization, and we won't worry about it.

-The simplest thing we can try is immediately asking to be polled again every time we return Pending:
+The simplest thing we can try is asking to get polled again immediately every time we return Pending:

 fn poll(self: Pin<&mut Self>, context: &mut Context) -> Poll<()> {